slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hint:

-- Pay attention to what people say out of anger, they've been dying to tell you that.
+- Pay attention to what people say out of anger, they’ve been dying to tell you that.

+> *"An angry man opens his mouth and shuts his eyes."
+-- Cato*

 ### On scars and wounds

 <!--
 > *"Words can’t hurt you, they can only hurt your image of you."  -- Naval Ravikant*

-- i don't hide my scars. they are proof that i showed up for life. and fought.
+- i don’t hide my scars. they are proof that i showed up for life. and fought.
-- if you don't heal what hurt you, you'll bleed on people who didn't cut you.
+- if you don’t heal what hurt you, you’ll bleed on people who didn’t cut you.
 -->

 > *"A scar is not an injury.
 A scar is an healing.
 After an injury, a scar is what makes you whole."